 3) do not allow information to be published if there is sufficient evidence that it is plagiarism;

-4) justify their decision in case of acceptance or rejection of the article;
+4) justify their decision in case of rejection of the article;

-5) agree with the authors on the final version of the article before publication.
+5) coordinate with the authors the final version of the article before publication.

 - The reviewer carries out a scientific examination of the author’s materials, as a result of which his actions should be unbiased.